 With over 55 years of global forecasting experience, AccuWeather is the most accurate and most trusted weather brand worldwide, serving over 30 billion data requests each day.
 Our mission is to personalize the weather so people can improve their lives, demonstrating life-saving impact around the world – from severe weather events including Hurricane Katrina to massive flooding and snowfall.

-Established in 1962 by Founder, President, and Chairman Dr. Joel N. Myers – a Fellow of the American Meteorological Society who was recognized as one of the top entrepreneurs in American history by Entrepreneur Magazine's Encyclopedia of Entrepreneurs book – AccuWeather also delivers a wide range of highly-customized enterprise solutions to media, business, government, and institutions, as well as news, weather content, and video for more than 180,000 third-party websites.
+Established in 1962 by Founder and Chief Executive Officer Dr. Joel N. Myers – a Fellow of the American Meteorological Society who was recognized as one of the top entrepreneurs in American history by Entrepreneur Magazine's Encyclopedia of Entrepreneurs book – AccuWeather also delivers a wide range of highly-customized enterprise solutions to media, business, government, and institutions, as well as news, weather content, and video for more than 180,000 third-party websites.

 A Foundation of Superior Accuracy™

 AccuWeather gathers the best and most comprehensive weather data to deliver forecasts with Superior Accuracy, home to the largest forecast engine in the world – SmartWarn.
 Forecasts are pinpointed for every location on Earth and extend further ahead than any other source.
 With the most complete global real-time and historical data, most robust database of forecast models, most advanced forecast engine globally, proprietary patents, and comprehensive validation results, AccuWeather is the most accurate weather company worldwide.